Frequently Asked Questions

 I do not live in Victoria, but I am enrolled online in a Masters degree in Education in a Victorian university.
 Am I eligible to apply?

 Yes, online students are eligible if they meet the other criteria.

-I am enrolled in a Masters degree in primary education– am I eligible for these awards?
+I am enrolled in a Masters degree in primary education – am I eligible for these awards?

-I am enrolled in course units which if completed successfully will lead directly into further units towards a Masters Coursework Degree.
-Am I eligible to apply for a scholarship in the Masters Coursework category this year or should I wait until I have completed those units which would make me eligible for award of the Bachelor degree?
+I am enrolled in course units which if completed successfully will lead directly into further units towards a Masters Coursework degree.
+Am I eligible to apply for a scholarship in the Masters Coursework category this year or should I wait until I have completed those units which would make me eligible for the award of Bachelor degree?

 To apply, you need to have successfully completed all those units which would qualify you for the award of a Bachelor degree.

-What kinds Of disadvantage are recognised?
+What kinds of disadvantage are recognised?

 Applicants must demonstrate to the satisfaction of Graduate Women Victoria that they are or have been disadvantaged in the pursuit of their studies.
 Disadvantage may include:

 - English as a second language

 - Geographical isolation/significant distance from campus